eliranwong/biblemate/README.md

 * Use `.reload` to reload the last saved conversation, if any.
 It is useful for continuing an unfinished agentic flow after a conversation was broken for any reasons.
 * Command `.matches` works for local MCP connection only.
 It doesn't apply to remote MCP connection, as the changes in local settings does not affect the settings in remote servers.

+### Other Special Entries:

+* Start your requests with "%" to read bible verses or chapters, or search the default bible.
+* Start your requests with "!" to run system commands

 ## ✝️ UniqueBible Resources

 We bring the best of both worlds together in BibleMate AI to enhance your Bible studies.
 In addition to dynamic AI tools, we have integrated direct access to most [UniqueBible resources](https://github.com/eliranwong/UniqueBible) via BibleMate AI prompts.
 At any point during a conversation with the AI agent, you can incorporate UniqueBible App data directly into the discussion to enrich the study flow and content.